-- The Master stage indicates the highest level of understanding of the job and overlaps with the next higher grade level.
+- The Expert stage indicates the highest level of understanding of the job and overlaps with the next higher grade level.
 The level of understanding found at the master stage also allows for advising on process and systems improvements, which in turn results to better outputs and stronger capacity.

 These Skills Stages were developed using the Birches Group Community™ Jobs approach as the underlying foundation.
 For each Birches Group level, milestones are defined by Skills Stage for each of six Indicators – two Indicators for each job evaluation factor – as shown in the chart below: